Br3nda/drupal-module-panels/README.txt

 If you're having problems with IE and your panels falling below your sidebars, try setting the width of the main panel area (example, .panel-2col-stacked) to 98%.

+If you need to check if the current page is a panels page in your theme (for example if you want to hide some existing sidebars in your theme on these pages) then you can use the panels_is_panels_page() function.